Go Back

 As the heat dome shifts, temperatures will surge farther to the east in Europe for a time.

-"A brief spell of heat will reach Berlin on Tuesday and Wednesday, then Poland Wednesday and Thursday," Nicholls said, "The Balkans will be quite hot Thursday through Sunday."
+"A brief spell of heat will reach Berlin into midweek, then much of Poland from Wednesday and Thursday," Nicholls said, "The Balkans will be quite hot Thursday through Sunday."

 Very little cooling is foreseen from central Spain to the Italian Peninsula through the week.

-During the last two weeks of June, temperatures in London have been running close to 6 C (10.5 F) above the historical average.
-Farther south, in Madrid, the collections of highs and lows have been about 7 C (12.5 F) above the historical average.
-In Rome, the departures were a bit less extreme, but still significant, with temperatures hovering around 3.5 C (6 F) above the historical average.
+During the last two weeks of June, temperatures in London (Heathrow) have been running close to 6 (10.5 F) above the historical average.
+Farther south, in Madrid, the collections of highs and lows have been 7.2 (12.9 F) above the historical average.
+In Rome, the departures were a bit less extreme, but still significant, with temperatures hovering around 3.4 (6.1 F) above the historical average.

 There will likely be more significant heat waves coming to Europe as the summer progresses, AccuWeather Lead Long-Range Meteorologist Paul Pastelok said.